PeterLauLukChen/GeoSeg/README.md

 *Geometric Framework for 3D Cell Segmentation Correction*

+## Workflow

+Welcome to GeoSeg!
+This the supplementary material that presents the implementation for the submission, which includes two pipeline: GeoSeg (for 2D-based method correction) and TiltedSeg(for 3D-based method correction).
+Please refer to each pipeline for further information on using GeoSeg.

 ## Main Pipeline - GeoSeg
-Coming soon

 ## Sub Pipeline - TiltedSeg

-A tool for correcting tilted oversegmentation produced by PlantSeg.
+A tool for correcting tilted oversegmentation produced by 3D-based segmentation methods.

 ## Repository Structure